pjfl/p5-app-notitia/README.md

 correct format

 Although this is a _simple_ application it is composed of many CPAN distributions and, depending on how many of them are already available, installation may take a while to complete.
 The flip side is that there are no external dependencies like Node.js or Grunt to install.
-Anyway you are advised to seek out sustenance whilst you wait for ack-2.12 to run it's tests.
-At the risk of installing broken modules (they are only going into a local library) you can skip the tests by running `cpanm` with the `--notest` option.
+At the risk of installing broken modules (they are only going into a local library) tests are skipped by running `cpanm` with the `--notest` option.
+This has the advantage that installs take less time but the disadvantage that you will not notice a broken module until the application fails.

-If that fails run it again with the `--force` option
+If that fails run it again with the `--force` option:

     cpanm --force git:...

 ## Development Installs

-Assuming you have the Perl environment setup correctly, clone **App-Notitia** from the repository with
+Assuming you have the Perl environment setup correctly, clone **App-Notitia** from the repository with:

     git clone https://github.com/pjfl/p5-app-notitia.git Notitia
     cd Notitia/
     cpanm --notest --installdeps .

-To install the development toolchain execute
+To install the development toolchain execute:

     cpanm Dist::Zilla
     dzil authordeps | cpanm --notest

 ## Post Installation

-Once installation is complete run the post install
+Once installation is complete run the post install:

     bin/notitia-cli post-install